Skip to content

 ai-api/app/services/pulsy/campaign_mutation_guard.py raises 403 (VIEWER_MUTATION_FORBIDDEN) if a viewer-role member tries to approve a campaign mutation.
 The gated set is MUTATION_TOOL_NAMES; reads (ads_query_*) and report-schedule writes are deliberately excluded, so a viewer can still approve those.

-Gate 3 — backend validation, dry-run, and the brand whitelist
+Gate 3 — backend validation, dry-run, and brand isolation

-Section titled “Gate 3 — backend validation, dry-run, and the brand whitelist”
+Section titled “Gate 3 — backend validation, dry-run, and brand isolation”

 Approved changes funnel through pulsead-agents (web/backend/routers/ads.py):